-- In September 2007, the Company signed an asset management agreement with the authority responsible for national property (Treasury Property Directorate legal successor of Hungarian National Asset Management Inc.).
+- In September 2007, the Company signed an asset management agreement with the authority • responsible for national property (Treasury Property Directorate legal successor of Hungarian National Asset Management Inc.).
 According to the agreement, the Company acquired asset management rights over state owned land, buildings, structures and related property rights.
-The Company decided to classify the usage right of these specified assets as operative lease.
-The lease payment in 2018 was HUF 1,630,478 thousand (HUF 1,585,747 thousand in 2017).
+The Company classifies the contract as leases under IFRS 16 'Leases' Standard.
+Right-of-use assets and lease liabilities in the Financial Statements are presented according to the requirements.
+The lease payment in 2019 was HUF 1,581,245 thousand (HUF 1,630,478 thousand in 2018).
 According to the agreement the Company is obliged to keep the assets at their original nominal value by restoring, replacing and improving them counterbalancing the loss in usage values.
-The liability to keep the state owned assets at their original nominal value ("replacement obligation") was disclosed at the beginning among long term liabilities.
+The liability to keep the state owned assets at their original nominal value ('replacement obligation') was disclosed at the beginning among long term liabilities.
 The related regulation was amended with an effective date of 28 June 2013 resulting in the release of the replacement obligation.
-The accumulated replacement obligation was settled by agreements signed in 2017, thus the value of current year construction and renovation on state owned assets is accounted for among receivables.
-However, as the return of this receivable is uncertain, because the agreement necessary to settle the receivable balance is not signed yet, an allowance equal to the receivable balance was charged.
-(In 2018 an allowance of HUF 146,496 thousand, in 2017 an allowance of HUF 197,100 thousand was provided for, as described in Note 7.)
-In 2018 the Company reversed an allowance of HUF 250,563 thousand recognised in the years 2015 and 2017 due to settlement between the parties. - For the Ministry for Innovation and Technology the Company pays the following amounts: supervisory fee of air navigation services over Hungary (2018: HUF 500,000 thousand 2017: HUF 500,000 thousand), the supervisory fee of air navigation services over Kosovo (2018: HUF 100,585 thousand, 2017: HUF 101,576 thousand), other license fees (2018: HUF 8,612 thousand, 2017: HUF 9,718 HUF), air navigation service related administration fees (2018: HUF 222,763 thousand, 2017: HUF 346,449 thousand).
+The accumulated replacement obligation was settled by agreements signed, thus the value of current year construction and renovation on state owned assets is accounted for among receivables.
+In 2019 the Company reversed an allowance of HUF 244,874 thousand recognised in the years 2015 - 2018 due to settlement between the parties. - For the Ministry for Innovation and Technology the Company pays the following amounts: supervisory fee of air navigation services over Hungary (2019: HUF 500,000 thousand 2018: HUF 500,000 thousand), the supervisory fee of air navigation services over Kosovo (2019: HUF 99,997 thousand, 2018: HUF 100,585 thousand), other license fees (2019: HUF 7,610 thousand, 2018: HUF 8,612 HUF), air navigation service related administration fees (2019: HUF 265,012 thousand, 2018: HUF 222,763 thousand).